Haojen/raycast-Parrot/README.md

 # raycast-Parrot
-A Raycast translation Extension, Supports 26+ for languages.
+A Raycast translation Extension, Powerful and Easy to use.

 ## Features
+1. Supports 26+ for languages.

-1. Support Play TTS (Text to Speech)
+2. Support Play TTS (Text to Speech)
-2. Support Copy and Auto Paste, also support lowerCamelCase and ALL_UPPERCASE copy mode.
+3. Support Copy and Auto Paste, also support lowerCamelCase and ALL_UPPERCASE copy mode.
-3. Quick translation mode switch
+4. Quick translation to another language mode
+5. Also provide Google translate result

 ## Copy Text